 When you double-click on an item in the result list of main window, the details window is displayed.

-It shows all the properties of two sub-items in first and second path, and uses different text colors to indicate which properties were used to detect differences and which properties were ignored.
+It shows all the properties of two sub-items in the first and second paths, and uses different text colors to indicate which properties were used to detect differences and which properties were ignored.

-Those text colors can be different for different theme, but they follow rules that can be easily understood:
+Those text colors can be different for different themes, but they follow rules that can be easily understood:

-The two sub-items have same values in this property.
+The two sub-items have same value in this property.

-This property was used for detecting difference.
-And the two sub-items have different values, therefore they are different.
+This property was used for detecting differences.
+And the two sub-items have different values, therefore, they are different.

 The two sub-items have different values in this property.
-But this property was not used for detecting difference.
+But this property was not used for detecting differences.

-It's either ignored by a comparing option (e.g. file modified time was ignored when option "Compare file modified time" not enabled), or ignored by other properties in fast mode (e.g. file names were different, so didn't need to compare file contents).
+It's either ignored by a comparing option (e.g., file modified time was ignored when option "Compare file modified time" was not enabled), or ignored by other properties in fast mode (e.g., file names were different, so file contents didn't need to be compared).

-ExCompare can be started with command line parameters to perform comparison automatically, or simply setup the paths and options in the "New Compare" window.
-It's smart enough to output result to a command line prompt window where it's started from, when you set it to be running in background.
+ExCompare can be started with command-line parameters to perform comparisons automatically, or simply set up the paths and options in the compare panel.
+It's smart enough to output the result to the command prompt window, where it was started when you set it to be running in the background.

 Command line syntax: